SLKone/SLKone.github.io/_services/Digital-Strategy-and-Technology.md

 layout: service
 order: 4
 title: "Digital Strategy and Technology"
-subtitle: "We help organizations choose, build, govern, and adopt technology that changes how work gets done."
+subtitle: "AI enablement, automation, analytics, and technology builds tied to real operating work."
-intro: "Technology creates value when it changes decisions, workflows, controls, and execution cadence.
-SLKone helps leadership teams assess where technology should matter, select the right path, build practical tools, and embed the governance and operating routines needed for adoption."
+intro: "SLKone helps organizations turn AI and technology into governed operating capability.
+We identify where AI, automation, analytics, and systems should change the work; build practical tools and integrations; and embed the governance, adoption, and execution cadence needed to create value."
-approach: "We start with the business workflow and value logic, not the tool.
-That can mean AI enablement, custom MCP tools and integrations, agent and skill development, automation, dashboarding, data architecture, or system selection.
-The common thread is simple: define the work, make the build usable, govern it responsibly, and prove whether performance improved."
+approach: "We start with the business workflow and value logic, then decide where AI and technology belong.
+That can mean MCP tools and integrations, workflow agents, skills, automation, dashboarding, data architecture, system selection, or custom software.
+The common thread is simple: define the work, build what is usable, govern it responsibly, and prove whether performance improved."
-blurb-intro: "Choose, build, govern, and adopt technology that improves the work."
+blurb-intro: "AI enablement, automation, analytics, and technology builds tied to real operating work."
 why_choose:
-  - point: "Workflow-First Strategy"
+  - point: "AI-First Opportunity Framing"
     icon: "fa-objects-align-left"
-    description: "We start with the operating workflow, value pool, constraints, and owner model before selecting the technology path."
+    description: "We identify where AI can change decisions, workflows, controls, cost, speed, and quality before selecting the build path."
   - point: "Modern AI Capability"
     icon: "fa-microchip"
     description: "We build and integrate AI governance, MCP tools, workflow agents, skills, and automation where they can improve real business processes."